 Bylaws are a required legal document for nonprofits to possess and practice.
 The IRS requires all 501(c) organizations to provide any updates of bylaws to be reported on the nonprofit’s annual report (990).
 The nonprofit board and officers should meet quarterly to review what has been set and determine whether alternations are necessary to improve organizational efficiency.

-If an outsider or supporter of a nonprofit organization requests a copy of their bylaws, the federal law requires that the nonprofit provides them with the document.
+If an outsider or supporter of a nonprofit organization requests a copy of their bylaws, federal law requires that the nonprofit provides them with the document.
 An interested party can either get this document by asking the nonprofit organization directly, requesting it from the IRS, or requesting it from state officials.

 It is highly recommended that board members and officers review their bylaws frequently, keeping them updated and ready for release if requested.
 It is not considered to be a public document, but it is required by federal and state laws.
 Since every nonprofit organization is unique, bylaws allow a nonprofit to express its rules and regulations for the process of fulfilling its mission.